doingodswork/deflix-stremio/README.md

 If you *run* this web service on your local laptop or server, i.e. if you *self-host* this, you should know the following:

-Deflix doesn't download or upload any torrents, but it *does* send HTTP requests to YTS, The Pirate Bay, 1337x and ibit, which *might* be illegal in some countries.
+Deflix doesn't download or upload any torrents, but it *does* send HTTP requests to YTS, The Pirate Bay, 1337x, RARBG and ibit, which *might* be illegal in some countries.
 Streaming movies from RealDebrid *might* also be illegal in some countries.

 > To encrypt your traffic so that your ISP can't see where those HTTP requests are sent and to not expose your real IP address to RealDebrid you can use a VPN.